kairenchen721/interpretproteinidentification/README.md

-visualizer for any network), but file reading (idXML \[1\] is not an supported file format) and processing (having to click many thing in the graphical user interface, or run a few command in the command line interface) may be an issue.
+visualizer for any network), but file reading (idXML \[1\] is not an supported file format) and processing (having to click many thing in the graphical user interface, or run a few command in the command line interface) may a slight annoyance.

+The reason why an idXML is not supported by cytoscape is because it is not a file represent a network, it is just a file represent what

 The R version is 4.0.2 and the platform used to develop this package is Mac.

 ## Installation